isomerpages/moe-firsttoapayohpri/_about-us/School Rules and Expectations.md

 **5.3 Accessories**
 <br>
 a.
-Students are not allowed to wear jewellery nor fashion accessories in school.
+Students are not allowed to wear jewellery or fashion accessories in school.
 <br>
 b.
-Students wearing chains for religious purposes should keep them under the school uniform.
+Students wearing accessories for religious purposes should conceal them under the school uniform.
 <br>
 c.
 Female students are allowed to wear a pair of small identical ear studs.
 One ear stud per ear.